You are here

 A commercial Bar course, which runs for approximately eight weeks prior to the Bar exam, is necessary for you to review what you have already learned in law school and to learn Bar tested subjects that you have not yet studied.
 The commercial Bar courses are familiar with what is tested and how it is tested.
 Your commercial course will provide you with materials and a study plan to help you prepare for the exam.

-There are at least three commercial Bar courses in the New York area that offer full-time study programs.
+There are at least four commercial Bar courses in the New York area that offer full-time study programs.
 It is best for you to research each of them and determine which is best for you and your learning style.
-BarBri Bar Review (www.nybarbri.com), Pieper Bar Review (www.pieperbar.com), and Kaplan/PMBR (www.kaptest.com) student representatives are often in our law school cafeteria during the school year.
-Research all three programs to learn about each course and how the various courses differ.
+BarBri Bar Review (www.nybarbri.com), Pieper Bar Review (www.pieperbar.com), Kaplan/PMBR (www.kaptest.com), and Themis Bar Review (themisbar.com) student representatives are often in our law school cafeteria during the school year.
+Research all programs to learn about each course and how the various courses differ.